dnsdirmx/xAp/README.md

 # xAp
-Its a GUI for create_ap script
+Its a GUI for create_ap